Evaluating Correctness and Faithfulness of Instruction-Following Models for Question Answering: Correctness w.r.t Information Need

-\paragraph{Semantic Similarity} Unlike the previous class of metrics that face \textit{strictness} issues \citep{kamalloo2023evaluating}, \emph{semantic similarity-based} metrics typically leverage a trained model to predict if the model response is semantically equivalent to the gold answer.
-BERTScore~\cite{zhang2020bertscore}, which we refer to as \textit{BertS}, is a commonly used metric for text generation that computes precision, recall, and F1 based on token similarity between model response and reference gold answer using contextual BERT embeddings.
-Furthermore, \textit{BEM} (BERT matching, \citealt{bulian2022bem}) employs a trained BERT model to evaluate question-answering models by predicting the semantic equivalence based on the question, reference gold answer, and model response.
-We extend BEM to conversational QA task by providing the question from the last turn of the conversation as input.
-Moreover, we also consider an evaluation metric based on prompting LLMs (referred to as \textit{GPT3.5-Eval} and \textit{GPT4-Eval}) to act as evaluation agents.
-In principle, the setup is similar to the one proposed by \citet{kamalloo2023evaluating}, however, with a different prompt, as described in \Cref{appendix_sec:prompts} (\Cref{fig:prompt_correctness_eval}).
-Specifically, we prompt these models to act as evaluators by providing a natural language instruction along the question (or conversation history), reference gold answer, and model response.
+\paragraph{Semantic Similarity} Unlike lexical metrics that face the \textit{strictness} issues \citep{min2021efficientqa}, semantic similarity metrics typically leverage a model to predict semantic equivalence.
+BERTScore (\textit{BertS}, \citealt{zhang2020bertscore}) uses contextual BERT embeddings to compute precision, recall, and F1 between the model and reference answers. \textit{BEM} (BERT matching, \citealt{bulian2022bem}) employs a trained BERT model to predict the semantic equivalence based on the question, the reference answer, and the model response.
+We extend BEM to conversational QA task by providing the most recent question in the conversation as input.

+Based on recent works \cite{chiang2023vicuna, peng2023instruction}, we also consider prompting LLMs (referred to here as \textit{GPT3.5-Eval} and \textit{GPT4-Eval}) to act as evaluation agents.
+Given the question, the reference answer, and the model response, the LLM is instructed to predict if the model response is correct or not.
+The prompt template and the instruction used are described on our project page\footnote{\href{https://github.com/McGill-NLP/instruct-qa/\#correctness}{github:instruct-qa:correctness}}.